 In recent years, testing for the presence of proteins called calprotectin and lactoferrin in the stool has become accepted as a noninvasive measure of disease activity.
 Calprotectin is a protein present in the cytosol of gut neutrophils and macrophages in the intestinal epithelium.
-Similarly, lactoferrin is a iron-containing bactericidal enzyme contained in secretory granules of PMNs and mucous membranes.
+Similarly, lactoferrin is a iron-containing bactericidal enzyme contained in secretory PMNs and granules of mucous membranes.
 The concentration of both enzymes is increased in the setting of acute inflammation and is a reliable indicator of disease activity.
 Both markers are highly sensitive and specific, with studies demonstrating the use of calprotectin to differentiate inflammatory bowel disease from other disease states with similar symptomatology, including irritable bowel syndrome (IBS).
 Fecal calprotectin levels correlate closely with endoscopic disease activity and can even predict flares.
-The choice of which biomarker to use varies regionally based on local laboratory availability and institutional practice.
-Following the concentration of fecal calprotectin over time is often done to monitor disease activity and assess response to therapy, and since the cost of the test is relatively low compared to colonoscopy, it can be used as a substitute to reduce the frequency of endoscopic procedures.
+The choice of which biomarker to use varies on local laboratory regionally based availability institutional practice. and Following the concentration of fecal calprotectin over time is often done to monitor disease activity and assess response to therapy, and since the cost of the test is relatively low compared to colonoscopy, it can be used as a substitute to reduce the frequency of endoscopic procedures.